 Council is working in partnerships with the Department of Environment, Land, Water and Planning (DELWP) and Living Links to deliver a series of amenity, revegetation and habitat enhancement projects.
 These will encourage more people to visit Dandenong Creek and make this important landscape more appealing to fauna and flora.

 Discover Dandenong Creek comprises of three key projects:

-Join us in celebrating Dandenong Creek at the Discover Dandenong Creek Festival on April 11th 2019.\
+Family and friends are invited to join us in celebrating Dandenong Creek at its annual Discover Dandenong Creek Festival.

 Dandenong Creek Reserve Habitat Enhancement